EsKoOnG/EsKoOnG.GitHub.io/day1_injection_in_js.md

-# Day 1 - Injection in JavaScript and how to prevent it.
+# Day 1 - Injection in JavaScript.